johnmathews/johnmathews.is/data/blog/my-life-expectancy.md

 # Longevity Calculations

-I was playing with the life expectancy calculator at [blueprintincome](https://www.blueprintincome.com/tools/life-expectancy-calculator-how-long-will-i-live/)[ref]There is also a more detailed calculator at [projectbiglife](https://www.projectbiglife.ca/life-expectancy-calculator), its calibrated for Canadian citizens.[/ref] and was surprised to find that their regression technique gives me a 50% chance of living to 95!
+I was playing with the life expectancy calculator at [blueprintincome](https://www.blueprintincome.com/tools/life-expectancy-calculator-how-long-will-i-live/)[^1] and was surprised to find that their regression technique gives me a 50% chance of living to 95!
 I'd expected a result closer to 80.

 After printing out a [90 year calendar](/documents/90-year-life-calendar.jpg), my next